kvanbortel/swen-261-team-project/docs/DesignDoc.md

 >
 > **[Sprint 1] (2024/10/1) decisions**
 > - Switched from integer IDs or unique names for Needs to String UUIDs.
 This change was agreed upon to simplify the backend logic and limit conflicts based on hidden backend information.
 > - Decided to keep our DAO as Need/NeedFile rather than Cupboard, as the Cupboard name is a concept for the customer and holds no signficance to working with the Need classes on the backend.
+>
+> > **[Sprint 2] (2024/10/24) decisions**
+> > - Needs displayed on the frontend are always sorted in descending demand order, unless otherwise sorted by a user.